-- Denosumab has a REMS program with the goal of mitigating the risks of hypocalcemia, osteonecrosis of the jaw, atypical femoral fractures, serious infections, and dermatologic reactions (REMS Web site 2018). - The REMS program includes a medication guide and a communication plan to healthcare providers who prescribe denosumab.
+- Denosumab has a REMS program with the goal of mitigating the risks of hypocalcemia, osteonecrosis of the jaw, atypical femoral fractures, serious infections, and dermatologic reactions (REMS Website 2020). - The REMS program includes a medication guide and a communication plan to healthcare providers who prescribe denosumab. - Recombinant parathyroid hormone has a REMS program with the goal of increasing awareness and mitigating the risk of osteosarcoma (REMS Website 2020). - All prescribers and dispensing pharmacies must be certified through the REMS program.